cysouw/graphicalgrammar/text/english.md

 :::

 ::: {.im #barrett1857_frontispieceEnglish}
 Frontispiece from Barret [-@barrett1857] with a depiction of the structure of the start of Hebrews 1:1 from the King James translation of the bible [@last].
 The details of the depiction of the long relative clause is somewhat strange.
 It is attached directly to the ground, instead of to the word *God* and it is branching to the left, but then crossing over to then right.
 It is not clear why Barrett chose this complex graphic, other than that it looks very nice.
-Note the error, as Barrett uses *later days*, but the bible text is *last days*.
+There is a minor error as Barrett uses *later days*, but the bible text is *last days*.
 :::

 ::: ex